20 Tips For Creating Pinterest Images That Convert Like Crazy

 So what does it mean to use the same colors?
-It means you need to write down the hex codes (for example hex code for white color is #FFFFFF).
-And you should make sure to choose up to 3 or 4 colors that compliment each other.
+It means you need to write down the hex codes (for example hex code for the white color is #FFFFFF).
+And you should make sure to choose up to 3 or 4 colors that complement each other.

 Examples of my branded colors:

 Fonts are a part of your brand too.
 It’s most important that you brand yourself the right way, which means even with the smallest details like colors and fonts.

 Here are a couple of really important things you need to consider when choosing your fonts: